Solid web design is a critical part of creating awesome websites. Here are the basics.

 Short and long answer: nope!

-Especially when you’re getting started, tools like the best website builders and CMSs like WordPress make it easy for anyone to create websites without having to spend a ton of time and years building experience in the finer points of web design or learning how to code.
+Especially when you’re getting started, tools like the best website builders (we love Wix) and CMSs like WordPress (get it cheap and easy with one click install from Hostgator) make it easy for anyone to create websites without having to spend a ton of time and years building experience in the finer points of web design or learning how to code.

 When you get to a certain point, you might need a designer or developer to help out with some more advanced things you want to do (for example, we have one on our team who created some things like the jump to top button on this page – thanks Dan!).